Kushal1306/Smart-Chatbot-Employment-Website/README.md

 # Smart-Chatbot-Employment-Website
-A Generative AI based chatbot built on top of finetuned Open AI's GPT 3.5 Turbo LLM
+A Generative AI based chatbot built on top of Open AI's GPT 3.5  LLM